Skip to footer content

 SelectedImageDisplay.Source = ImageSource.FromStream(() => stream);

-// Read barcodes from the image file
+// Decode all barcodes found in the image

 var barcodes = BarcodeReader.Read(result.FullPath);